Skip to content

 Hear what young people have to say about independent living

-Watch this 5 minute video and learn what these young people did to prepare for independent living.
+Watch this 5-minute video to see how young people prepared for independent living.

 Independent Living